gregwhitaker/artifactory-publish-example/README.md

 ## Prerequisites
 This example requires a running Artifactory instance.
 If you do not already have one, start a dockerized version using these [instructions](https://www.jfrog.com/confluence/display/RTF/Installing+with+Docker).

 ## Running the Example
+Follow the steps below to deploy the artifacts to your running Artifactory instance:

+1. Set the following Gradle properties:

+    These properties can be set as `-P` parameters or passed in via `gradle.properties` or `gradle-local.properties`.

+    * artifactoryBaseUrl - Url of Artifactory (http://artifactory.mydomain.com)
+    * artifactoryUsername - Username of Artifactory deployer
+    * artifactoryPassword - Password of Artifactory deployer

+2. Run the following command to deploy the artifacts to Artifactory:

+        ./gradlew clean build artifactoryPublish

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/artifactory-publish-example/issues).